How to Find Vital Records and Documents

 TruthFinder

 TruthFinder is an online public records research service that searches billions of records and compiles reports.
-For example, it searches data sources such as federal, state, and county records.
+For example, it searches data sources, including federal, state, and county records.
 Plus, it scours social media data and the deep web.
-Use it to search for people, relatives, and related persons quickly.
-Also, find information such as vital records, criminal history, employment credentials, etc. Feel free to read our review, but we do not recommend using Truthfinder.
+Use it to quickly search for people, relatives, and other related individuals.
+Additionally, you can find information such as vital records, criminal history, employment credentials, and more.
+Feel free to read our review, but we do not recommend using Truthfinder.
 BeenVerified is a much better service.

 VitalChek Network by Lexis Nexis

-VitalChek Network – VitalChek, owned by LexisNexis, is an official, government-authorized service that helps citizens securely order certified birth certificates and other public records from official government agencies nationwide.
+VitalChek Networkย – VitalChek, owned by LexisNexis, isย an official, government-authorized service that helps citizens securely order certified birth certificates and other public records from official government agencies nationwide.
 It offers a simple ordering process designed to help ensure the accuracy of your order.
-Just submit your order online, which is routed electronically to the appropriate government agency for processing.
+Simply submit your order online, which is then routed electronically to the relevant government agency for processing.
 Processing fees range from $2.50 to $16.00.

-U.S. Vital Records – This website will help you find your ancestors in the United States.
+U.S. Vital Recordsย – This website helps you locate your ancestors in the United States.
 Use the site to search federal census records, obituary records, and old newspapers.
 The results lead you to Ancestry.com.
 However, we don’t recommend this particular search unless you do genealogy research.

 View our legal forms page for descriptions of legal documents related to this type of research.
-Related documents include divorce or separation forms, pre-marital agreements (prenups), last will forms, and other miscellaneous records.
+Related documents include divorce or separation forms, prenuptial agreements (also known as prenups), last will forms, and other miscellaneous records.

 Please comment below if you have questions about conducting a vital records search.